Moesif/moesif-envoy-plugin/README.md

 In the `envoy.yaml`, enable lua http_filters and import moesif plugin in inline_code as shown below.
 Ensure that the `log.log_request` and `log.log_response` functions are being called respectively from `envoy_on_request` and `envoy_on_response` to capture events in Moesif.

-`Please note`: If you've not setuped envoy using docker, you could place all the plugin files under `moesif/` in any location, and you've to import the log file from that location, for example `local log = require("Path where moesif/plugins/log file is placed")`.
+`Please note`: If you've not setup envoy using docker, you could place all the plugin files under `moesif/` in any location, and you've to import the log file from that location, for example `local log = require("Path where moesif/plugins/log file is placed")`.

 ```yaml
  http_filters: